-Each recharging point has the facility to recharge two EVs at the same time and so two side by side parking bays will be designated for EV recharging at each car park.
+Each recharging point has the facility to recharge two EVs at the same time and so two side by side parking bays are designated for EV recharging at each car park.

-If you would like to use these electric vehicle charging points you will need to register online with CPS GENIE.
+If you would like to use these EV charging points, you need to register online with CPS GENIE.
 Any vehicle that is licensed with the DVLA as a pure electric or a plug-in hybrid electric vehicle can join the scheme.
 This includes motorbikes, cars, vans, trucks and scooters.

 A maximum stay limit of three hours is imposed on the EV recharging bays.
 This should be sufficient time to achieve a reasonable charge.
 If parked in any other parking bay, EV owners will be expected to pay and display a valid parking ticket for the length of their stay.

 The Office for Low Emission Vehicles and the Society of Motor Manufacturers and Traders together with five car manufacturers have launched the Go Ultra Low Campaign.
 The campaign aims to provide a one-stop hub for everything you need to know about ultra low emission vehicles to demonstrate that they are a real choice for motorists today.